RainbowMiner/RainbowMiner/README.md

 - SSL = set to 1, if only ssl connections wanted
 - DeviceName = list of device descriptors, with which you want to mine [default=nvidia,amd]
 - Algorithm = list of algorithms, you want to mine [default=bitcore,blake2s,c11,cryptonightheavy,cryptonightv7,ethash,equihash,hmq1725,hsr,keccak,keccakc,lyra2re2,lyra2z,neoscrypt,pascal,phi,skein,skunk,timetravel,tribus,x16r,x16s,x17,vit,xevan,yescrypt,yescryptr16]
-- MinerName = list of miners, you want to use for mining (see directory Miners, without .ps1, e.g. CcminerAlexis78.ps1 -> CcminerAlexis78)
+- MinerName = list of miner, you want to use for mining (see directory Miners, without .ps1, e.g. CcminerAlexis78.ps1 -> CcminerAlexis78)
 - PoolName = list of pool names, you want to use for mining [default=nicehash,blazepool,miningpoolhubmini]
 - ExcludeAlgorithm = list of algorithms, you want to exclude from mining
-- ExcludeFromWatchdog = list of algorithms or miners, you want to exclude from the watchdog
+- ExcludeFromWatchdog = list of algorithms or miner, you want to exclude from the watchdog
 - ExcludeMinerName = list of miner names, you want to exclude from mining
 - ExcludePoolName = list of pool names, you want to exclude from mining
 - Currency = currencies, you want to be shown [default=BTC,USD,EUR]